MarrekNozka/skeletor-vim/README.md

 ## Usage

-`:Skeletor` brings up a list of all skeletons available for the filetype of the currently loaded file.
+`:SkeletonList` brings up a list of all skeletons available for the filetype of the currently loaded file.

 Something like the following in your .vimrc might be nice:

-    noremap <leader>s :Skeletor<CR>
+    map <F4> :SkeletonList<CR>

 ### Skeletons